National Book Lovers Day

 One of the more underrecognized British children’s authors, John Birmingham, penned and illustrated Would You Rather?, which gives children the support to make important life decisions such as would you rather have supper in a castle, breakfast in a balloon, or tea on the river?

 By Mercer Mayer

 While Mayer’s beloved character Little Critter is nowhere to be found in this book, it does provide children with a way to acknowledge fear of the unknown in the form of creatively imagined monsters.

 If I Ran the Zoo

 By Dr. Seuss

 The Cat in the Hat is a staple for any child first learning to read, but If I Ran the Zoo is an equally essential what-if tale that finds a patron of the zoo plotting to free the animals and replace them with more exotic and Seuss-esque creatures.

 Sometimes overshadowed by the pint-size powerhouse that is Ramona (Cleary’s most popular character), Ellen Tebbits tells the story of a friendship and a secret between Ellen and Austine as they navigate the politics of ballet class and more.

-To build young authors in your own classroom, check out our Building Writers student workbooks for grades K–5 that provide supplemental writing practice on varied writing styles including narrative, information, and opinion writing.
+To build young authors in your own classroom, check out our Building Writers student editions for grades K–5 that provide supplemental writing practice on varied writing styles including narrative, information, and opinion writing.